vvalmispild/Krasnoyarsk_House_Price_Prediction_project/README.md

 * Find the best deals by number of rooms, price, building status.
 * Collected over 2400 apartment listings from a real estate website using Python and Selenium.
 * Optimized RandomForestRegressor, ExtraTreesRegressor and GradientBoostingRegressor using GridsearchCV to achieve the best model.
-* Created client API using flask
+* Created client API using flask.

 ### Code and Resources Used
 Python Version: 3.9.13 <br/>